aagrxyz/fastPPCA/README.md

 * num_evec (-k) : The number of eigen vectors to output (default: 2)
 * l (-l) : The extra calculation to be performed so that k_effective  = k + l (default: 2)
 * max_iterations (-m) : The maximum number of iterations to run the EM for (default: 20)
-* debug (-v) : Enabling debug mode to output various debug informations (default: false)
+* debug (-v) : Enabling debug mode to output various debug informations (default: false).
+Need to build with DEBUG=1 as described above for this flag to work.
 * accuracy (-a) : Output the likelihood computation as a function of iterations (default: false)
 * convergence_limit (-cl) : The value of the threshold telling the algorithm that it has converged (default: -1, meaning no auto termination condition )
 * output_path (-o) : The output prefix along with the path where the results will be stored